moritz-biersack/OpenStreetMap-Data-Munich/report.md

 typos programatically and then map these wrong values to the right ones.
 We save the mapping as 'stree-names.txt'.

-More details about the encountered problems and their handling can be found in 'problems.md'.
+More details about the encountered problems and their handling can be found in the next section.

 The functions for spotting problematic data and correcting it, is included in the 'check_and_correct.py' script.
 This is then used by the major 'cleaning.py' script